-- Data for the use stage are usually based on scenarios, but specific data should be used when available and relevant. - Use phase: - Data on the pollutant emissions from the use stage should be based on documented tests, verified studies in conjunction with average or typical product use, or recommendations concerning suitable product use.
-Whenever applicable, test methods shall be internationally recognised. - The use of electricity in the region/country where the product is used (as specified in the geographical scope of the EPD) shall be accounted for in the following priority: - 1.
-National residual electricity mix or residual mix on the market - 2.
-National electricity production mix or electricity mix on the market
+- Data for the end-of-life stage are usually based on scenarios, but specific data should be used when available and relevant. - Data on the pollutant emissions from the end-of-life stage should be based on documented tests, verified studies in conjunction with average or typical product use, or recommendations concerning suitable product use.
+Whenever applicable, test methods shall be internationally recognised. - Scenarios for the end-of-life stage shall be technically and economically practicable and compliant with current regulations in the relevant geographical region based on the geographical scope of the EPD.
+Key assumptions regarding the end-of-life stage scenario shall be documented.